 Your Visit: 2-3 hours.
 You may resume your normal routine and diet afterwards.

 FMT by Capsule Instructions

 Supplies: Stomach acid blocker medicine will be prescribed by your doctor.
 You will pick up at the pharmacy and take as directed for 2 days before your FMT.

-Please note: The FMT capsules are the size of a large vitamin.
-Let us know if have problems swallowing.
+Please Note: The FMT capsules are the size of a large vitamin.
+Let us know if you have problems swallowing.

 Diet: The day before your FMT, no solid foods after midnight.
 You may have clear liquids only.

 Day of FMT: Stop drinking liquids 2 hours before scheduled time to arrive.

 Your Visit: 30-90 minutes.
 You will not be able to eat or drink anything for one hour after your FMT.
 You may resume your normal routine.

 Supplies: Bowel prep-as directed by your doctor (you will pick up from pharmacy).